Updated 24 February 2021

 - Please call ahead if your child has an appointment.

 - Don’t delay if your child needs urgent care, but please alert Emergency Department staff on arrival.

-Anyone experiencing respiratory symptoms or an unexplained fever is encouraged to be tested for COVID-19.
+Anyone experiencing respiratory symptoms or an unexplained fever should visit their closest COVID-19 testing clinic.